Wafelack/orion/README.md

 ## Install

-To install orion you can either
+To install orion you can either:

 * Download binary from the releases.
 * Run `cargo install orion-cli`